viamrobotics/docs/docs/installation/_index.md

 ### Operating System installation

-`viam-server` can run on **any SBC that runs a [supported operating system](#platform-requirements)**.
+`viam-server` can run on **any computer that runs a [supported operating system](#platform-requirements)**, including single-board computers (SBCs) that provide access to GPIO pins and can be configured as [board](/components/board/) components.

-For convenience, we provide operating system installation instructions for some popular boards.
+For convenience, we provide operating system installation instructions for some popular SBCs.
-If you use another board or computer, proceed to [install `viam-server`](/installation/#install-viam-server).
+If you want to use another board or computer which already has a supported operating system installed, proceed to [install `viam-server`](/installation/#install-viam-server).

 {{< cards >}}
 {{% card link="/installation/prepare/rpi-setup/" class="small" %}}